Empower Yourself: Developing Proficient Problem-Solving Skills in 2024

 • PDCA (Plan-Do-Check-Act) Cycle: This continuous improvement cycle involves planning a change, implementing it, checking the results, and acting on the findings.
 It's a valuable tool for process improvement.

 • 5 Whys Technique: Rooted in the idea of getting to the core cause of a problem, the 5 Whys involves repeatedly asking "Why?" to uncover deeper issues.
-It's effective for identifying root causes of complex problems.
+It's effective for identifying the root causes of complex problems.

 • Fishbone Diagram (Ishikawa Diagram): This visual tool helps identify potential causes of a problem by categorising them into various factors, such as people, processes, equipment, and more.